 During this period, you may begin to give him puppy food which is specially formulated for growing dogs.
 It is different from adult dog food as it contains the extra protein, DHA, and calcium that your puppy needs to grow.
 But don’t force him from mother’s milk to solids too fast.
 Weaning is a slow process.
 His little belly needs to learn to cope with complex foods.

-If you start with dry food, crush it and add water.
-Add less water each week until he passes the eight-week mark.
+Starting with wet food might be easier for both your pup's digestive system and teeth!
+However, if you prefer to start with dry food, you should crush it and add water or milk replacer.
+Add less each week until he passes the eight-week mark.

 How much food to give a puppy

 A pupster’s digestive system is still growing, so his eyes may be considerably bigger than his belly.
 Give him a loaded bowl of chow in the morning and he may scoff it all down, but he’ll pay for it later (and so will you).